-In my own work as a business coach for women of color and allies, I host in person business retreats twice a year.
+In my own work as a executive coach for women of color and allies, I host in person business retreats twice a year.
 The importance of providing space for community for women is essential to career advancement and business growth.
 I share more reflections from what I’ve learned through my retreats in Episode 5 of the Color Your Dreams Podcast: “5 Reflections from My Retreat with Business Owners” on Apple or Spotify.

 Address Bias and Discrimination in the Workplace

 The issue of bias and discrimination is a huge one, and it can be sneaky and hard to target.
 Companies can find real world solutions by using data-driven strategies to do their part in minimizing the bias against women.